azliu0/azliu/logs/hello-world.md

 The font used everywhere [Figtree](https://fonts.google.com/specimen/Figtree).
 My domain is registered with [Namecheap](https://www.namecheap.com/) and the site is hosted on [Github Pages](https://pages.github.com/).
 I collect analytics with [Google](https://analytics.withgoogle.com/).

-I don't post often, but if you would like to, you can subscribe to my posts via [RSS](https://azliu.cc/feed.xml).
+You can subscribe to my posts via [RSS](https://azliu.cc/feed.xml).
 All code for this website lives in [this repository](https://github.com/azliu0/azliu).